 What to do BEFORE that first day back to work to make it a WIN

 The mistake that many of us make on that first day back to work after vacation is that we don’t prepare for it.
-Come January, we are relaxed and refreshed with good intentions, perhaps even a few goals in mind that we want to achieve, but without a plan of action, these intentions quickly become wishes.
+We return to work relaxed and refreshed, perhaps with good intentions and even a few goals in mind that we want to achieve, but we don’t have a plan of action.
+Without a plan, it is unavoidable that these good intentions quickly become wishes.

 To have the most productive day possible on your first day back to work, you need to think about these 5 things before you’re due to go back.
 Once you’re back in work mode then, you will know exactly what you need to do on that first day and moving forward to actually achieve what you set out to.
 (Download our free weekly planner template for help with this!)

 1. Think about what you want to be different

 Often, we go back to work and just start doing work.
 If we’re doing this, then how can we expect anything to be different?
 How can we expect to grow and move forward?

 The first secret to having the most productive first day back to work is to think about this.
 Ask yourself “what is it that I want to change?”
 When you really think about this, about what your intentions are when you go back to work, you can start right and avoid just slotting straight back into the busyness.
 After all, no one likes feeling stressed and as if they never even had a vacation in the first place.
 (Read: The ultimate guide to switching off when you are on holiday)

 2. Look at what habits you’ll need to change

 As we said previously, intentions without action are just wishes.
 Once you know your intentions (i.e. what you want to change) when you return to work, you need to think about how you can make them happen.
 What action will you take?